sungwoncho/meteor-icon/README.md

 ## How to use

-1. Go to [Meteor Icon](http://icon.meteor.com/) and type in your package name.
+1. Go to [icon.meteor.com](http://icon.meteor.com/) and type in your package name.
 2. Grab the markdown code and embed into GitHub or anywhere you want!

 ![](https://github.com/sungwoncho/meteor-icon/blob/master/assets/example.png)